Appearance

 Eleven claims, twenty pages, no depth

 The strategy is accumulation.
-Stack enough concerns fast enough that even if a reader dismisses several, the sheer volume feels overwhelming.
+Stack enough concerns fast enough that the sheer volume feels overwhelming.
 It works — until you slow down and check each claim individually.

 Three plagiarism theories that cancel each other out